 But the real reason I would send any solo woman here is the people.
 The staff is warm, attentive, and treats solo travelers as completely normal — no awkward questions, no “are you waiting for someone?”
 The food is South Tyrolean and Italian done seriously well, and dinner alone there is one of the most pleasant meals I have had on the road.

-Worth knowing: Misurina is at altitude and gets cool fast in the evenings even in July.
+Worth knowing: Misurina is at altitude and cools down quickly in the evenings, even in July.
 Bring a layer.

 Book Hotel Sorapiss — A Solo Female Traveler’s Favorite